ldbc/ldbc_snb_datagen_spark/README.md

 ```
 ### Running locally

-The `tools/run.py` is intended for **local runs**.
+The `./tools/run.py` script is intended for **local runs**.
 To use it, download and extract Spark as follows.

 #### Spark 3.1.x